Rejoice Mabudafhasi

 Rejoice Thizwilondi Mabudafhasi (born 23 May 1943) is a South African politician who represented the African National Congress (ANC) in the National Assembly from 1994 until her resignation in April 2017.
 She was appointed as South Africa's Ambassador to Zimbabwe in 2021.

 Mabudafhasi previously served as Deputy Minister for Environmental Affairs and Tourism from 1999 to 2009 under President Thabo Mbeki and then, under President Jacob Zuma, as Deputy Minister for Water and Environmental Affairs from 2009 to 2014 and as Deputy Minister for Arts and Culture from 2014 to 2017.
 She resigned from Parliament after Zuma fired her from the latter position in 2017.
 A former trade unionist and anti-apartheid activist, she also served on the ANC's National Executive Committee between 2007 and 2022.

 Early life and career

 Mabudafhasi was born on 23 May 1943.
 She served a brief stint as a teacher at Tshilidzi School in Soweto from 1962 to 1963 before becoming a librarian at the University of the North in 1965.
 While working at the university, she was active in the anti-apartheid movement, including through the United Democratic Front and Federation of Transvaal Women.
-From 1992 to 1994, she also served as national treasurer of the National Education, Health and Allied Workers Union, an affiliate of the ANC-allied Congress of South African Trade Unions.
+From 1992 to 1994, she also served as national treasurer of the National Education, Health and Allied Workers Union, an affiliate of the ANC-allied Congress of South African Trade Unions (COSATU).

 Career in government

 Mabudafhasi left the University of North after the 1994 general election, in which she was elected to an ANC seat in the first post-apartheid Parliament.
+With Susan Shabangu and Elizabeth Thabethe, she was one of three women who represented COSATU on the ANC's list of candidates.